As a freelancer, your finances can be irregular and unpredictable.

 9. Choose an accounting setup that works for you

 Keep it simple.
 Identify your own accounting requirements and only use (and pay for) software that you need and understand.
-Consider getting an accountant whose expertise can give you assurance and save you time and money.
+As a freelancer, you could consider getting an accountant whose expertise can give you assurance and save you time and money.

 Seek out best practices from fellow freelancers and online resources.
 Managing your finances as a freelancer is your responsibility, but you don’t have to do it alone.